Mindfulness for Kids: Strategies to Foster Calm and Focus

 But Why Does it Matter?

-Teaching kids to deal with the stress of their day to day lives at an early age is key in today’s world.
-Quite frankly, things are so fast paced and in your face now-a-days that even I want to curl up into a ball and cry sometimes.
+Teaching kids to deal with the stress of their day-to-day lives at an early age is key in today’s world.
+Quite frankly, things are so fast-paced and in your face nowadays that even I want to curl up into a ball and cry sometimes.

 Making sure that your child is aware that they have the ability to take out a few “me moments” for mindfulness and meditation is important for just this reason.
 Encouraging your children to slow down can help them to learn positive coping skills when stress comes their way.

 Plus, mindfulness in children has been known to improve overall brain function in kids.
-Since they are able to calm and rationalize themselves at a young age, they learn to think through their problems differently and develop the skills of self regulation, reasoning and attention while decreasing anxiety.
+Since they are able to calm and rationalize themselves at a young age, they learn to think through their problems differently and develop the skills of self-regulation, reasoning, and attention while decreasing anxiety.

 Pretty powerful stuff, no?